 For instance, apple bbq wood and cherry are two great options if you want your snack sticks to have a mild and subtle or sweet flavor.

 Even though you can get creative with spices, you don’t want to experiment with a recipe if you’re a beginner.
 Try to stick to a certain recipe if you don’t want your smoke sticks to taste weird.
 Also, don’t forget to compare the ingredients’ amounts with the amount of meat you’re using.
+You must use snack stick seasonings for better flavor.

 How Do You Hang Snack Sticks In A Smoker